jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 For visual recognition, we convert the 2-D image into a 1-D array and feed it to an FC network.
 In practice, we add convolution layers (CNN) in front of the FC to push the accuracy higher.
 Fortunately, FC and CNN share many common techniques, and we will cover CNN in another article.

 Now, we increase the number of hidden layers back from 2 to 4.
-Our prediction accuracy drops.
-It takes more training time and tuning.
+Do we improve the accuracy?
+In fact, our prediction accuracy drops.
+The training takes more iterations and tuning.
 When we plot it in 3D with variable income and education, some part of the 2D plain is bent instead of flat.
 <div class="imgcap">
 <img src="/assets/dl/fc_4l.png" style="border:none;width:60%">
 </div>